 TPAC meeting schedule

-TPAC meetings are generally held on the first Friday of the month, from 9:00 a.m. to 12:00 p.m. online via Zoom (unless otherwise notified).
+TPAC meetings are held on the first Friday of the month, from 9 a.m. to noon online via Zoom, unless otherwise notified.

 Joint TPAC and MTAC workshops

 Periodically, Metro staff convenes joint workshops of the Transportation Policy Alternatives Committee and Metropolitan Technical Advisory Committee to explore issues affecting both land use and transportation in our region.
 These workshops help guide the technical and policy work of both committees.
-Metro staff expects to convene six workshops in 2022.
-The schedule for these workshops are listed as above.
+Metro staff expects to convene four joint workshops in 2023, which are included in the full schedule of TPAC meetings.